apache/predictionio/docs/manual/source/customize/troubleshooting.html.md

 This would stop the training process after the TrainingData is generated.

 For example, if you are running [Recommendation Template](/templates/recommendation/quickstart/), you should see the the training process stops after the TrainingData is printed.

 ```
-2015-01-12 17:01:26,531 INFO  workflow.CoreWorkflow$ - TrainingData:
+[INFO] [CoreWorkflow$] TrainingData:
-2015-01-12 17:01:26,532 INFO  workflow.CoreWorkflow$ - ratings: [1501] (List(Rating(3,0,4.0), Rating(3,1,4.0))...)
+[INFO] [CoreWorkflow$] ratings: [1501] (List(Rating(3,0,4.0), Rating(3,1,4.0))...)
 ...
-2015-01-12 17:01:27,717 INFO  workflow.CoreWorkflow$ - Training has stopped after reading from data source and is incomplete.
+[INFO] [CoreWorkflow$] Training interrupted by io.prediction.workflow.StopAfterReadInterruption.
 ```

 Similarly, you can stop the training after the Preparator phase by using --stop-after-prepare option and it would stop after PreparedData is generated:

 ```
 pio train --stop-after-prepare